euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Inside each batch item, an `onBehalfOfAccount` can be specified.
 The `batch` function will determine whether or not `msg.sender` is authorised to perform operations on this account:

-* If they share the first 19 bytes, then `onBehalfOfAccount` is considered to be a *sub-account* of `msg.sender` and therefore `msg.sender` is authorised.
+* If `msg.sender` has never before interacted with the CVC, if it shares the first 19 bytes with the `onBehalfOfAccount`, then `onBehalfOfAccount` is considered to be a *sub-account* of `msg.sender` and therefore `msg.sender` is authorised.
+Upon that first interaction with the CVC, `msg.sender` address is stored in CVC's storage as an owner of the group of 256 accounts having the same first 19 bytes.
-* If `onBehalfOfAccount` is `address(0)` then it is taken to be `msg.sender` itself and is therefore authorised (this is a calldata gas optimisation)
+* If `msg.sender` has interacted with the CVC before and it shares the first 19 bytes with the `onBehalfOfAccount`, its address is supposed to match the one stored in the CVC's storage.
+If it does, then it is authorised.
-* If the `onBehalfOfAccount` has previously called `setAccountOperator` to install `msg.sender` as an [operator](#operators) for this account, it is authorised.
+* If `setAccountOperator` has previously been called for the `onBehalfOfAccount` to install `msg.sender` as an [operator](#operators) for this account, it is authorised.
 * If the `msg.sender` is the CVC itself, then this must be from a permit and the effective sender is taken from the execution context
-* In all other cases, the batch item is invalid, and the entire batch transaction will fail unless the batch item allows for failure.
+* In all other cases, the batch item is invalid, and the entire batch transaction will fail.

 #### Sub-Accounts